Gain access to personalized product screening, the best pricing, rewards, and more!

 Exclusion

 Squirrels most likely have easy access to your garage from open voids.
-To avoid squirrels from entering your garage or home, be sure to check the foundation for cracks and crevices.
+To prevent squirrels from entering your garage or home, check the foundation for cracks and crevices.
 These entry points should be identified and closed immediately to prevent more pest animals from entering.
 Seal the entry shut with Stuf-Fit Copper Mesh and caulk.
-Stuf-Fit Copper Mesh is a breathable material that can be placed in between caulk and your foundation.
+Stuf-Fit Copper Mesh is a breathable material that can be placed between the caulk and your foundation.
 The material prevents pest animals from chewing it, making it a great tool for exclusion.

 Key Takeaways

-• Check the trap once in the morning and once in the evening.
-Once a squirrel is caught, check with your local authorities to make sure you safely and correctly release it.
+- Check the trap once in the morning and once in the evening.
+Once a squirrel is caught, check with your local authorities to ensure you safely and correctly release it.

-• Prevent squirrels from entering your garage again by removing any potential food sources and trash, as well as sealing any cracks and crevices with Stuf-Fit Copper Mesh and caulk.
+- Prevent squirrels from entering your garage again by removing any potential food sources and trash and sealing any cracks and crevices with Stuf-Fit Copper Mesh and caulk.